LEGAL

 5.1.2 Priority Request Limit: The Client is entitled to submit 1 (one) Priority Request per calendar month.

-5.1.3 Priority Request Submission Deadline: Priority Requests must be submitted by 11:59 PM on the 7th of each calendar month to be eligible for processing and completion in that month.
+5.1.3 Priority Request Acceptance and Submission Deadline: For a Priority Request to be accepted for completion during the month it is submitted, it must be of reasonable scope (decided by the Agency) that it can be completed in that month.
+In addition, to be eligable for completion within the month s Priority Requests must be submitted by 11:59 PM on the 7th of each calendar month to be eligible for processing and completion in that month.

 5.1.4 Hard Deadline with Limited Exceptions: The 7th is a hard deadline.
 Exceptions may be made at the Agency's sole discretion but are not guaranteed.
 Requests submitted after the 7th will be handled under the rules in Section 5.2 below.